This is a love story. Myfanwy was my mother.

 My little sister had found my mother slumped in a chair.
 Swallowing sleeping pills, my mother had killed herself.

 It was about dawn and all I could think to do was for the five of us to walk, as we so often did when the three youngest were babies- exploring new streets miles away from the clamor and Christ at home.
-That horrible, shattered morning our stunned walk ended at the home of the mother of a close friend of mine, where we received tea, toast and anguished sympathy.
+That horrible, shattered morning our stunned walk ended at the home of a close friend, where we received tea, toast and anguished sympathy from her mother.

 And it was as a family that we watched the burial of my mother a few days later, in unconsecrated ground at Greenford Cemetery.
 I lined the five of us beside the grave: Edmund, David, Howard, Christopher and Angela.
 None of us cried because I told us not to.
 My mother’s sisters and brother lined up on the other side of the pit.
 We watched my uncle yelling hatred at my father across my mother’s grave.
 It was many years later that her grave was marked with a headstone.
 I don’t think I have seen it.